-As a travel destination, Sardinia's identity is split: the island has some of Europe's most expensive resorts, but it's also home to untamed, naturally pristine areas, untouched by commercial development.
-Fine sand and clean waters draw summer sun worshippers to beaches, among the best in the Mediterranean.
-Most famous are those along the Costa Smeralda (Emerald Coast), where the überrich have anchored their yachts since the 1960s.
-Less exclusive beach holidays can be found elsewhere on the island at La Maddalena, Villasimius, and Pula.
-There are also wonderfully intact medieval towns—Cagliari, Oristano, Sassari—on or near the water.
+As a travel destination, Sardinia's identity is split: the island has some of Europe's most expensive resorts, but it's also home to pristine terrain untouched by commercial development.
+Fine sand and clean waters draw summer sun worshippers to beaches that rank among the Mediterranean's best.
+Most famous are those along the Costa Smeralda (Emerald Coast), where the über-rich have anchored their yachts since the 1960s.
+Less exclusive beach holidays can be had elsewhere on the island at La Maddalena, Villasimius, and Pula, and there are wonderfully intact medieval towns—Cagliari, Oristano, Sassari—on or near the water.

 Apart from the glamorous shores and upscale locales found in the east, most of Sardinia’s coast is rugged and unreachable, a jagged series of wildly beautiful inlets accessible only by sea.
 Inland, Sardinia remains shepherd's country, silent and stark.
 Against this landscape are the striking and mysterious stone nuraghi (ancient defensive structures) that provide clues to the island’s ancient culture.
-Found only on Sardinia, these sites have been included on the UNESCO World Heritage List in what is considered "the finest and most complete example of a remarkable form of prehistoric architecture."
+Found only on Sardinia, these sites have been included on the UNESCO World Heritage List, described as "the finest and most complete example of a remarkable form of prehistoric architecture."